telefonicaid/fiware-cygnus/doc/cygnus-common/installation_and_administration_guide/running_as_process.md

 * `-f` (or `--conf-file`).
 This is the agent configuration (`agent_<id>.conf`) file.
 Please observe when running in this mode no `cygnus_instance_<id>.conf` file is required.
 * `-n` (or `--name`).
 The name of the Cygnus agent to be run.
 * `-Dflume.root.logger`.
 Changes the logging level and the logging appender for log4j.
+* `-Duser.timezone=UTC`.
+Changes the timezone in order all the timestamps (logs, data reception times, etc) are UTC.
 * `-p` (or `--mgmt-if-port`).
 Configures the listening port for the Management Interface.
 If not configured, the default value is used, `8081`.
 * `-g` (or `--web-app-port`).
 Configures the port where the web application for Cygnus runs.
 If not configured, the default value is used, `8082`.
 * `-t` (or `--polling-interval`).
 Configures the polling interval (seconds) when the configuration is periodically reloaded.
 If not configured, the default value is used, `30`.